To beat inflation, defeat pandemic, some observers say

 Consumers are seeing higher prices nearly everywhere — in grocery stores, with meat in particular.
 On car lots, for new and used vehicles.
 Fueling up at the pump.
 Hotels, TVs, appliances and dozens of other items are nearly all more expensive than they were a year ago and certainly two years ago.

-When it comes to unlocking the several causes leading to today’s inflationary pressures, area economists say there’s one master key: Beat the COVID-19 pandemic.
+Prices for food consumed in the home increased 4.5% in September compared with September last year.

-Whether you look at supply chain bottlenecks, surging energy demand, product scarcity, labor shortages and other areas of rising costs, there seems to be a single reason, some believe.
+Several factors have caused inflation in those goods, including shortages in labor that are having impacts on the transportation of these goods leading to prices going up.

-Prices for food consumed in the home increased 4.5% in September compared with the same month last year.
+Supply shortages, labor shortages and the costs to deliver those goods are leading to inflation, and the global pandemic has revealed the tightness of globalization and the tightness of the market, said Rachel Wilson, an associate professor and the chair of the Business and Economics Departments at Wittenberg University.

 Procter & Gamble Co said this week it will raise prices of some of its grooming, oral and skin care products in the U.S. to counter higher commodity and freight costs that are expected in coming months.